-When you connent a ship (or a road) to an unexplored area, you discover a new hex!
+When a ship (or a road) is connected to an unexplored area, a new hex will be discovered!
 If you place a ship or road that connects to the intersection of an unexplored hex, you must immediately draw the top hex from the pile and place it face up in the empty space.

 If the newly discovered region is a land hex, you must also take a number chip from the pile and place it on the hex.
-Then you receive a reward: 1 resource card of the type produced by that land hex!
+Then, you receive a reward!
+You receive one resource card of the type produced by that land hex!